stevekrouse/blinknote/README.md

   * links
   * HTML
   * table of contents off to the side, based on headers like in Google Docs
-* history of edits / go back in time (how about a magical ctl-z that works even if you leave the page? eh but what about branches...?)
+* history of edits / go back in time like google docs with diffs

 ### Yak-shaving